Demand And Supply Of Stocks - Cramer's Mad Money (10/12/17)

 The consumer packaged goods stocks are weak already and this should be in PG's interests to innovate.
 Estee Lauder (NYSE:EL), Clorox (NYSE:CLX) and Unilever (NYSE:UL) are the only three consumer packaged goods stocks that have shown strength in this market.

 "What do those three winners have in common?
 They're all run by executives who used to work at Procter & Gamble, all of them born elsewhere, all of them with tremendous command of multiple international markets," said Cramer.
-Estee Lauder's CEO Fabrizio Freda, Clorox CEO Benno Dorer and Unilever's CEO Paul Polman were all part for PG before for many years and have innovated.
+Estee Lauder's CEO Fabrizio Freda, Clorox's CEO Benno Dorer and Unilever's CEO Paul Polman were all part for PG before for many years and have innovated.

 "So let's see if Procter & Gamble CEO David Taylor heeds Peltz's call to bring in more outsiders.
 Let's see if the board understands what that vote really meant.
 If not, guess what?
 The stocks of Clorox, Estee Lauder and Unilever remain the better buys because of tremendous innovation, fabulous international growth and a lot of organic new products," concluded Cramer.